intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

 __Options:__
 - `-m` `--model`: The path to the downloaded int8 model.
 - `-b` `--batchSize`: The batch size of input data.
 Default is 32.
 - `-i` `--iteration`: The number of iterations to run the performance test.
 Default is 1000.
-The result will be the average of each iteration time cost.
+The result should be the average of each iteration time cost.

 __Sample console log output__:
 ```